PATRIK-RCOS/PATRIK/Research/Microcontroller-Jacob/README.md

 # Todo:
 * Research how to implement a DDS (direct digital synthesis) module with the STM32
 * Implement a basic UI system with the controller [Xalllle](https://github.com/Xalllle) will eventually give
-* Find something that I personally like with the pixie kit